|

 Dr. Kimberly Komatsu (she/her) - lead investigator

 Rachael is a PhD student interested in studying global change in grasslands, especially as it pertains to rangeland management and conservation.
-Understanding how our grasslands are changing is vital to finding the balance between conservation and proper management for grazing. email Zachary Bunch (he/him) - graduate student
+Understanding how our grasslands are changing is vital to finding the balance between conservation and proper management for grazing. email Elise Grabda (she/her) - PhD student

 If you are interested in joining our lab as a graduate student (masters or PhD), postdoc, or technician, please get in touch! |